Updated on: 11/6/2019

 European countries like France, where alcohol is a part of their culture have fewer alcohol-related problems

-European youth may be at less of a risk for traffic-related crashes because they drive less frequently, have better public transportation, and stricter laws and penalties.
+European youth may be at less of a risk for drunk driving accidents because they drive less frequently, have better public transportation, and stricter laws and penalties.
 But a U.S. Department of Justice study concluded that young Europeans tend to binge drink more than American teens.
 The consumption of alcohol, often and in large quantities, especially started at an early age can lead health and behavioral issues.

 Our parents drank when they were young and they are fine